rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 We’ll try to answer these and more questions in this post using Elasticsearch in our Ruby on Rails app.

-In this tutorial I will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
+In this tutorial we will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
 If is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).

 ## But first… What is Elasticsearch?